nilofer94/upbox/README.md

+This is a ReactJS project.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is built in Reactv18 Node v18

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the dependencies included in the project

 ### `npm start`